mu-semtech/login-service/README.md

 The host `login` in the forward URL reflects the name of the login service in the `docker-compose.yml` file as defined above.

 More information how to setup a mu.semte.ch project can be found in [mu-project](https://github.com/mu-semtech/mu-project).

+## Tutorials
+A tutorial using this repository can be found at https://github.com/mu-semtech/mu-project#adding-authentication-to-your-mu-project

 ## Reference
 ### Configuration